mauriziopaul/treatmentResponseDiallel/README.md

 ## Summary

-This package is used for the analysis of treatment-response phenotypes in a forthcoming influenza diallel paper.
+This package is used for the analysis of treatment-response phenotypes in a diallel study on the host response to influenza (Maurizio et al., 2018, *G3*).
 It can be installed and used in conjunction with code and specific dependencies housed at [https://github.com/mauriziopaul/flu-diallel](https://github.com/mauriziopaul/flu-diallel).

-The findings in this study have been submitted for publication as Maurizio et al., 2017, in *G3: Genes, Genomes, Genetics* (submitted 2017-01-05, in revision).
 A static version of the data, software, and scripts used to analyze this data upon submission is available at DOI: [10.5281/zenodo.293015](http://dx.doi.org/10.5281/zenodo.293015).

 ## Installation